awsdocs/amazon-api-gateway-developer-guide/doc_source/stage-variables.md

 You can also access stage variables in the mapping templates, or pass configuration parameters to your AWS Lambda or HTTP backend\.

-For more information about mapping templates, see [API Gateway Mapping Template and Access Logging Variable Reference](api-gateway-mapping-template-reference.md)\.
+For more information about mapping templates, see [API Gateway mapping template and access logging variable reference](api-gateway-mapping-template-reference.md)\.

-## Use Cases<a name="stage-variables-use-cases"></a>
+## Use cases<a name="stage-variables-use-cases"></a>

 With deployment stages in API Gateway, you can manage multiple release stages for each API, such as alpha, beta, and production\.
 Using stage variables you can configure an API deployment stage to interact with different backend endpoints\.